 This Graded Exposure Worksheet will introduce individuals to an exposure technique for overcoming fears.
 The exposure to feared objects, activities, or situations in a safe environment can help gradually reduce avoidance and anxiety.

-The Progressive Muscle Relaxation Exercise is a tool that can help reduce muscle tension and associated stress and anxiety.
-The technique involves progressively tensing and relaxing muscles in different parts of the body, leading to a reduction in physiological tension.
+The Soothing Breath Exercise is a tool that can help reduce stress and anxiety.
+The technique involves a focus on the breath and the soothing emotional aspect of this, which can lead to a reduction in physiological tension.

-The Leaving The Comfort Zone exercise was designed as a visual aid for people to understand the costs of staying in the comfort zone and the necessity to leave this zone to experience growth.
+The Breaking Out Of The Comfort Zone exercise was designed as a tool for people to identify ways of breaking out of the comfort zone to experience growth.
 This may be particularly useful for those experiencing cherophobia, as it will help clients realize how their fears are inhibiting them from fulfilling life experiences.